 - Training people from the beginning, instead of paying a high salary to people with education.

 - When a crisis arises, praying with both Christians and non-Christians staff.

 With staff who are already believers, developing purposeful relationships helps build their maturity in Christ, leading to a multiplication of spiritual fruit.

 Look for opportunities to bless the local community beyond providing jobs.
 For instance, the business might provide a much needed service such as clean water or training, etc. One company started a much needed and affordable internet café and eventually a church was planted that met in the café.
 Some BAM businesses bless community by using some of the profits for neighborhood projects or to meet needs in the community.
 In one example, the community knows the business owner not just for selling a quality product but also for blessing the community by providing products in the schools.

 Short-term teams and interns who come to visit and help BAM businesses can also serve the community by their friendliness and voluntary work.
 Participation can take the form of blessing a community materially with financial resources or with hands-on volunteerism.

 Excerpt from the BAM Think Tank BAM and Church Planting report.
-We recommend reading this report in full and we will post some additional extracts from it in the coming weeks.
+We recommend reading this report in full.